Today, businesses across the globe can connect over Skype and a person can gain 100 followers in just a few days on Twitter.

 A study conducted by EdgeRank Checker found that, on Facebook, only about six percent of a page’s fans will see a post on that page.
 On Twitter, followers only see your tweets if they log on shortly after you.
 Now compare than to having everyone’s attention during a face-to-face conversation.

 3. Be understood.
 In-person meetings also increase your chances of being understood.
-This infographic from Cisco points out that while social networking might be faster and cheaper than meeting people in person, online interactions only allow for two out of six key attributes that help build relationships.
+While social networking might be faster and cheaper than meeting people in person, online interactions only allow for two out of six key attributes that help build relationships.
 Online, you can share content and exchange words, but you cannot:

 - hear tone of voice